canvas-medical/documentation/collections/_sdk/index.md

 With the Canvas SDK, organizations will be able to not only implement and continuously improve clinical protocols, but also a wide variety of different use cases across operational and financial objectives.

-{% include alert.html type="warning" content="The Canvas SDK is currently in Alpha release." %}
+{% include alert.html type="warning" content="The Canvas SDK is currently in closed Beta release." %}

 Ready to get started right away?
 Check out this [guide](/guides/your-first-plugin/).